stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 ## Elemental and Primordial Elementalist

-This macro will use your currently talented Elemental, and when pressed again the associated {{ site.data.talent.pe }} spell for them.
+This macro will summon your currently talented Elemental, and when pressed again the associated {{ site.data.talent.pe }} spell for them.

 ```
 #showtooltip